The critical variational setting for stochastic evolution equations: Applications to stochastic PDEs

 \subsection{A stochastic quasi-linear second order equation}

-In this section we give an example of a quasi-linear SPDE to which our setting applies.
+In this section we give a toy example of a quasi-linear SPDE in one dimension to which our setting applies.
 Due to the quasi-linear structure we are forced to work with the strong setting $V = H^2$ and $H = H^1$, since we need $H\hookrightarrow L^\infty$.
-In case one would use $L^q$-theory, then one can actually use a weaker setting, since the Sobolev embeddings theorems become better for $q$ large.
+In case one would use $L^q$-theory, then one can actually handle higher dimensions, since the Sobolev embeddings theorems become better for $q$ large.
 However, $L^q$-theory is outside the scope of the current paper.

 On $\R$ consider the problem:

 \begin{assumption} Suppose that $a:\R\to \R$, $b:\R\to \ell^2$, $f:\R\to \R$ and $g:\R\to \ell^2$ are mappings for which there exist $\theta>0$, $C\geq 0$ such that for all $x,y\in \R$